-Fussy eating - easy read
+Fussy eating - toddlers and young children

-food; meals; snacks; water; milk; drinks; tummies; hungry;
+food; meals; snacks; water; milk; drinks; tummies; hungry; fussy;

 Offer your child a variety of healthy foods.
 Let your child choose which foods and how much they want to eat.